Volunteer inside Local Prisons

 - Office Assistance

-- Volunteer Recruiting (following up with people who’ve expressed interest)
+- Volunteer Recruiting (contact people who’ve expressed interest)

-- Aftercare Assistance (keeping in touch with graduates via letter, email, or phone)
+- Aftercare Assistance (stay in touch with graduates via letter, email, or phone)

 - Graphic Design